Ayushjain1722/Engage2021/README.md

   d.
 Each sheet contains groups of a particular combination of degree and year.
 For example, in sample time-table, the first sheet is for undergraduate 3rd year (ug_3).
 2. The filled and physicalclasses databases are cleared after sending out the mails to repective teachers and students.
 3. Admin login credentials: username: admin and password: adminpass
+4. The data on the website might rollback to initial state because heroku doesn't support sqlite database.